aleksejkozin/article-placeholder/index.md

 Good articles take days or weeks to write.
 So it is very important to choose a topic that people will actually be interested in.

-This article hasn’t been written yet.
+This article hasn't been written yet.
 But your click was very important: it indicated an interest in the topic.
 This interest will guide me to write the article.